How to Sell High-Dimensional Data Optimally: Preliminaries

-The game modeling the design, sale and usage of the menu of experiments proceeds as follows: (1) The seller posts a menu $\mathcal{M} = \{\mathcal{E}, t\}$; (2) The type of the buyer, $i$, is determined; (3) The buyer chooses an experiment $E=(S,\pi) \in \mathcal{E}$ and agrees to pay a (randomized) price $t(E)$; (4) Next, the state $\omega$ is realized, and the seller sends a signal $s$ that is drawn from $\pi(\cdot \mid \omega)$; (5) Then the price $t(E)$ is fully determined and paid; (6) The buyer updates their belief based on the signal $s$ received and chooses an optimal action $a$ based on it.
+The precise game between the buyer and the seller modeling the design, sale and eventual usage of the menu of experiments proceeds as follows: \begin{enumerate} \item The seller posts a menu $\mathcal{M} = \{\mathcal{E}, t\}$. \item The type $i$ of the buyer is determined. \item The buyer chooses an experiment $E=(S,\pi) \in \mathcal{E}$ and agrees to pay a (randomized) price $t(E)$. \item The state $\omega$ is realized, and the seller sends a signal $s$ that is drawn from $\pi(\cdot \mid \omega)$. \item The price $t(E)$ is fully determined and paid. \item The buyer updates their belief about the state $\omega$ based on the observed signal $s$ and chooses an optimal action $a$ maximizing their expected utility. \end{enumerate} In later sections, we will also describe how our approach can be easily adapted to settings where the price is realized and paid before the state is realized.